 As these bodies are legal entities in their own right they are required to carry their own public liability insurance.
-If the incorporated bodies do not have public liability cover then the Council could be subject to claims for damages and the following was made policy:
+If the incorporated bodies do not have public liability cover then

 Objective: To provide security for users of Council halls and facilities.